nickxsy/fsd-starters/README.md

 Always a work in progress. 🚀

-All project used react-router, eslint, storybook, husky, vitest, playwright
+All project used react-router, eslint, storybook, husky, vitest, playwright, mantine

 ---